MatejKovacic/RasPBX-install/SMS_and_MMS/README.md

 - has support for contact list,
 - mobile friendly.

-Both scripts are using common authentication system - you can have multiple users, and passwords are stored in modern `bcrypt` format.
+Both, SMS sender and SMS receiver, are using common authentication system and provide security headers.
+You can have multiple users, and passwords are stored in modern `bcrypt` format.

 ## Installation